-FAFSA Federal Updates for the “One Big Beautiful Bill."
+FAFSA Federal Updates for the “One Big Beautiful Bill Act (OB3)"

-The One Big Beautiful Bill Act (OB3) was signed into law in July 2025, with notable impacts to federal financial aid.
+The One Big Beautiful Bill Act (OB3) was signed into law in July 2025 and includes significant changes to federal financial aid.
 You can view the published legislation here: view the full text of the OB3.

 Federal Aid Changes